Raising exceptions in a method and handling the same in the workflow

 Raising exceptions in a Method

-statement, developers can raise an exception and provide relevant information about the error.
+In certain situations, a method may encounter an exceptional condition that needs to be communicated to the calling code.
+This is where raising exceptions comes into play.
+By using the throw statement, developers can raise an exception and provide relevant information about the error.
 Additionally, custom exception classes can be created to handle specific types of errors and provide more meaningful error messages.

 Handling Exceptions in the Workflow

 When an exception is raised in a method, it can be caught and handled within the workflow.
 This ensures that the application doesn’t crash abruptly and provides an opportunity to recover from the error gracefully.
 Try-catch blocks are used to catch and handle exceptions, allowing developers to execute alternative code paths or display error messages to the user.
-The finally
+The finally block can be used to specify code that should always be executed, regardless of whether an exception occurs or not.

 Bonus: Learn All Basic Concepts of SAP ABAP Quickly and Easily